BlueMap-Minecraft/BlueMapWiki/wiki/configs/Maps.md

 _Default is no mask; BlueMap will render everything that exists._

 ## `render-edges`
-Using this, BlueMap pretends that every Block outside of the defined render-mask is AIR, this means you can see the blocks where the world is cut (instead of having a see-through/xray view).
+Using this, BlueMap pretends that every Block outside the defined render-mask is AIR, this means you can see the blocks where the world is cut (instead of having a see-through/xray view).
 This has only an effect if you set some [`render-mask`](#render-mask) above.